sujato/drafts/general-introduction.md

-Among students of the suttas, the names of these collections are often abbreviated to “Dīgha”, “Majjhima”, and so on, just as the word “Sutta” is often omitted from sutta titles.
-Strictly speaking, it’d be best to use the Pali title when referring to the original text, and the translated title when referring to the translation, but this distinction is often overlooked.
+# A General Introduction to the Pali Nikāyas

+The four main *nikāyas* of the Pali canon (Tipiṭaka) are the core texts for any understanding of early Buddhism.
+They consist of roughly 1,000,000 words, preserved and passed down by the Buddhist traditions as the word of the Buddha.

+The four *nikāyas* find their place in the traditional structure of the Pali Tipiṭaka, or “Three Baskets”.

+- Vinaya Piṭaka (Basket of Monastic Law)
+- Sutta Piṭaka (Basket of Discourses)
+  - **Dīgha Nikāya** (Long Discourses)
+  - **Majjhima Nikāya** (Middle Discourses)
+  - **Saṁyutta Nikāya** (Linked Discourses)
+  - **Aṅguttara Nikāya** (Numbered Discourses)
+  - Khuddaka Nikāya (Minor Discourses)
+- Abhidhamma Piṭaka (Basket of Systematc Treatises)

+Similar collections exist in ancient Chinese translations, and substantial parts of them are found in Sanskrit and Tibetan.
+SuttaCentral hosts almost all of these texts and provides comprehensive parallels that show the connections between them.
+A comparative understanding of all these texts is essential for a serious study of early Buddhism.

+There are many reasons, though, why the Pali texts will always retain a special place for those who wish to understand what the Buddha taught:

+- They are the only scriptures which we possess in full in an early Indic dialect.
+- They are accompanied by an extensive and detailed set of ancient commentaries (*aṭṭhakathā*).
+- They are the central scriptures of a living tradition, the Theravāda school found in Sri Lanka, Thailand, Myanmar, Bangladesh, Cambodia, Laos, and Vietnam.
+- They are, for the most part, linguistically clear, well-edited, and highly readable.

+For these reasons the Pali texts have been translated multiple times, and they form the main basis for understanding of early Buddhism.

+And among the Pali texts, it is the four *nikāyas* that command the most attention.
+It is there that we find extensive and definitive explanations of Buddhist teachings, as well as the living personality of the Buddha and his immediate disciples.

+By comparison, the <cite>Vinaya Piṭaka</cite> is primarily of interest for understanding the monastic communities, as well as providing much information about the history and social background.
+But it contains only limited doctrinal content.
+The <cite>Abhidhamma Piṭaka</cite> is highly specialized and somewhat later.
+And the books of the Khuddaka Nikāya are very mixed.
+Some fairly short books are (mostly verse) supplements to the main four *nikāyas* (the Dhammapada, Udāna, Itivuttaka, Sutta Nipāta, Theragāthā, and Therīgāthā).
+However, most of the books in this collection are later, and depict a phase of Buddhism a few centuries after the Buddha.

+So  the four *nikāyas*  are the starting point for an understanding of the Buddha’s teachings.
+The purpose of these introductions is to give the reader enough background to get oriented among these texts.

 Note, however, that I will avoid going into the doctrines in any depth.
-This is mainly because the teachings of the four <i>nikāyas</i> are highly consistent and interrelated and are best seen as a whole.

-But it’s also because I have reservations about the usefulness of summaries.
+I admit I have reservations about the usefulness of summaries.
 There have been plenty of attempts at summarizing the doctrines of the early texts that are quite fine as far as summaries go.
-But the true joy of the suttas is to see the undigested teachings, the raw moment when the Buddha encounters a person in suffering and helps them, not by giving them a digested abstract, but by reaching out to them as people.
+But the true joy of the suttas is in the undigested teachings, in that raw moment when the Buddha encounters a person in suffering and helps them, not by giving them a digested abstract, but by reaching out to them as people.
 I feel that it’s better to let a general understanding of the teachings emerge from such moments, rather than setting it as a precondition.

-Thus the purpose of this introduction is not to condition your expectations of what the Buddha taught, but to give some background information and orientation.
+Among students of the suttas, the names of these collections are often abbreviated to “Dīgha”, “Majjhima”, and so on, just as the word “Sutta” is often omitted from sutta titles.
+Strictly speaking, it’d be best to use the Pali title when referring to the original text, and the translated title when referring to the translation, but this distinction is often overlooked.

-### Finding Your Way
+## Finding Your Way

 The Buddha’s teaching is a graduated one, leading from simple principles to profound realizations.
 This pattern is observed in almost all of the discourses in one way or another.
 However it does <em>not</em> apply to the collections of discourses.
-From discourse to discourse there is no graduation in difficulty, no build up of assumed knowledge in the student.
+From collection to collection or discourse to discourse there is no graduation in difficulty, no build up of assumed knowledge in the student.

 On the contrary, the Dīgha Nikāya begins with the Brahmajala Sutta, while the Majjhima Nikāya begins with the Mūlapariyāya Sutta, both of which are among the most profound and difficult discourses in the whole canon.
 A student who dives in unwarily will suddenly find themselves in very deep waters.